peterdsharpe/AeroSandbox/README.md

 The "holy grail" of aerodynamics that this package seeks to develop is:
 An aerodynamics tool that models flow around any general triangulated 3D shape (with non-separated flow) using strongly-coupled viscous/inviscid methods.
 If successful, this could be orders of magnitude faster than volume-mesh-based CFD while retaining high accuracy (XFoil is a 2D example of this).
 This is very difficult and likely years away, and it's likely that AeroSandbox won't be the toolbox to develop this - but there's no harm in taking a stab at it, if only to understand the problem space better!

 This code is made open-source in hopes that the aerodynamics community can benefit from this work.
-I've benefitted so much from open-source aerodynamics tools that came before me (XFOIL, AVL, GPKit, XFLR5, OpenVSP, SU2, and SUAVE, just to name a few), so I hope to pay it forward, at least in small part!
+I've benefitted so much from open-source aerodynamics tools that came before me (Xfoil, AVL, QProp, GPKit, XFLR5, OpenVSP, SU2, and SUAVE, just to name a few), so I hope to pay it forward, at least in small part!

 ## Future Goals
 In descending order of priority/feasibility: